Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 2. When your phone lands screen-down

-That half-second between drop and impact.
+There is a half-second between drop and impact.
 You already know.
 You say it before you look.

 3. When the bus driver sees you running and leaves anyway